kmorcinek/dotnet-tools-settings/README.md

 * SA1122 - UseStringEmptyForEmptyStrings (rather temporary)
 * SA1200 - UsingDirectivesMustBePlacedCorrectly (most of C# world place using outside namespace, so I don't want to fight again it)
 * SA1201 - ElementsMustAppearInTheCorrectOrder (up to a team, hard to maintain always this "Order")
-* SA1202 - ElementsMustBeOrderedByAccess (assume couple of public methods in class, I want to have private methods used by a public method just below this public method, not below all other public methods)
+* SA1202 - ElementsMustBeOrderedByAccess, similar to SA1204 (assume couple of public methods in class, I want to have private methods used by a public method just below this public method, not below all other public methods)
+* SA1204 - StaticElementsMustAppearBeforeInstanceElements, similar to SA1202 (Order of methods depends on which method is used by which method, and having _private static_ method in the middle of class is fine)
 * SA1300 - ElementMustBeginWithUpperCaseLetter
 * SA1309 - FieldNamesMustNotBeginWithUnderscore (private fields should begin with underscore)
 * SA1310 - FieldNamesMustNotContainUnderscore (underscore are used in tests)
+* SA1313 - ParameterNamesMustBeginWithLowerCaseLetter (in UT when using AutoFixture, some test method arguments can be "_", and it is indicator that value is not important)
 * SA1400 - AccessModifierMustBeDeclared (I prefer to not put "private" before private methods)
 * SA1407 - ArithmeticExpressionsMustDeclarePrecedence (up to code review to make it readable, on the other hand when applying this rule R# is suggesting "remove redundant parentheses")
 * SA1516 - ElementsMustBeSeparatedByBlankLine (it forces to place empty lines between each property definition)